EQWorks/python-curriculum/03-data-containers-and-repetitions-2.md

 |10       |1700.65|1500   |11    |Valhalla       |                |
 |Asgard   |3215.75|2845.79|265   |71             |{'open_days': [1, 2, 3, 4, 5], 'lat': 0.0, 'lon': 0.0, 'wiki_link': 'https://en.wikipedia.org/wiki/Asgard'}|

-Since `row2` has a different order of its `key: value` pairs than `row1`, and `row3` has an extra `key` that the other two do not have, we would get a not so useful of an output if we attempt to marshall the data into a CSV, and leave its readers puzzled in perpectual pondering.
+Since `row2` has a different order of its `key: value` pairs than `row1`, and `row3` has an extra `key` that the other two do not have, we would get a not so use of output if we attempt to marshall the data into a CSV, and leave its readers puzzled in perpetual pondering.

-One way to solve the header association issue is to pick one data row's keys as the anchor, so we can ensure a consistent order of the values of each row:
+One way to solve the header association issue is to pick one data row's keys as the anchor so that we can ensure a consistent order of the values of each row:

 ```python
 '''norse_dict.py'''